 - Cecilia Brennecke I agree.
 The gynecologist is the primary-care physician for many women.
 Their area of expertise is not the breast but the pelvis, and they may not be comfortable with the breast exam.
 I agree with Marisa that you should impress upon the doctor that this is important to you.
 The breast exam is not an easy exam to do, and that may be why they're not doing a good job, or are doing a cursory job.

-- New Breast Cancer Progression Model Developed When you examine your own breast, you can expect to feel "neighborhoods" or regions that have distinct variations.
+- When you examine your own breast, you can expect to feel "neighborhoods" or regions that have distinct variations.
 For example, the upper outer quadrant may feel like a scouring pad or a collection of grapes.

 - Cecilia Brennecke I always need food analogies, Marisa!

-- New Breast Cancer Progression Model Developed This scouring pad comparison is very useful because I haven't found a piece of food that describes a cloud-like region that is consistently very firm.
+- This scouring pad comparison is very useful because I haven't found a piece of food that describes a cloud-like region that is consistently very firm.
 I think that gefilte fish would also be a good alternative description.

 - Cecilia Brennecke I use oatmeal and tapioca.
 If you feel a rock in the oatmeal, it doesn't belong.

-- New Breast Cancer Progression Model Developed It's like the Sesame Street images—which of these things does not belong with the others?
+- It's like the Sesame Street images—which of these things does not belong with the others?

 - Cecilia Brennecke When you feel the upper outer quadrant—which is the area between the nipple and the armpit—and it feels lumpier than the rest of the breast, that's normal.
 The same area on the other breast should feel somewhat the same.
 Not exactly the same, but somewhat the same.